omavili/progroll.js/README.md

 # progroll
-A dependency-free and lightweight scroll progress plugin
+A dependency-free and lightweight scroll based progress javascript plugin